Chemotaxis: Chemoattractants and chemorepellents

 Chemoattractants and chemorepellents are inorganic or organic substances possessing chemotaxis-inducer effect in motile cells.
 These chemotactic ligands create chemical concentration gradients that organisms, prokaryotic and eukaryotic, move toward or away from, respectively.

 Effects of chemoattractants are elicited via chemoreceptors such as methyl-accepting chemotaxis proteins (MCP).
 MCPs in E.coli include Tar, Tsr, Trg and Tap.
 Chemoattracttants to Trg include ribose and galactose with phenol as a chemorepellent.
 Tap and Tsr recognize dipeptides and serine as chemoattractants, respectively.

 Chemoattractants or chemorepellents bind MCPs at its extracellular domain; an intracellular signaling domain relays the changes in concentration of these chemotactic ligands to downstream proteins like that of CheA which then relays this signal to flagellar motors via phosphorylated CheY (CheY-P).
 CheY-P can then control flagellar rotation influencing the direction of cell motility.

-For E.coli, S. meliloti, and R. spheroids, the binding of chemoattractants to MCPs inhibit CheA and therefore CheY-P activity, resulting in smooth runs, but for B. substilis, CheA activity increases.
+For E.coli, S. meliloti, and R. spheroides, the binding of chemoattractants to MCPs inhibit CheA and therefore CheY-P activity, resulting in smooth runs, but for B. substilis, CheA activity increases.
 Methylation events in E.coli cause MCPs to have lower affinity to chemoattractants which causes increased activity of CheA and CheY-P resulting in tumbles.
 In this way cells are able to adapt to the immediate chemoattractant concentration and detect further changes to modulate cell motility.

 Chemoattractants in eukaryotes are well characterized for immune cells.
 Formyl peptides, such as fMLF, attract leukocytes such as neutrophils and macrophages, causing movement toward infection sites.
 Non-acylated methioninyl peptides do not act as chemoattractants to neutrophils and macrophages.
 Leukocytes also move toward chemoattractants C5a, a complement component, and pathogen-specific ligands on bacteria.